docker/docs/desktop/settings/linux-settings.md

 Advanced settings are:

 - **CPUs**.
 By default, Docker Desktop is set to use half the number of processors available on the host machine.
 To increase processing power, set this to a higher number; to decrease, lower the number.

 - **Memory**.
 By default, Docker Desktop is set to use 25% of your host's memory.
-To increase the RAM, set this to a higher number.
-To decrease it, lower the number.
+To increase the RAM, set this to a higher number; to decrease it, lower the number.

 - **Swap**.
 Configure swap file size as needed.
 The default is 1 GB.